In Washington, politicians are able to snipe and grouse at the same time

+- Earlier in time, President Barack Obama kills Osama bin Laden and encounters relatively similar reactions.

-The only reason Obama got a little less heat is due to the notoriety of the target and because the president was a media darling in the glassy eyes of the press.
+The only reasons Obama got a little less heat?
+The notoriety of the target; and, perhaps more importantly, because that president was a media darling in the glassy-eyes of the hyper-partisan media.
+Bottom line: Washington politicians, 24/7, are sniping and grousing at the same time, all the time.
+And it’s hazardous to our nation’s political health.

-Regardless of who occupies the White House, the response is always the same, the president doesn’t have the authority to act UNLESS…unless, of course, he represents the party in power.
-When the party in power makes a move, then that’s different because they always, always, always take the moral high ground.
+Regardless of who occupies the White House, the response from Washington politicians is always the same.
+The president doesn’t have the authority to act UNLESS… Unless, of course, he represents the party currently in power on the Hill.
+When the party in power makes a move, then that’s different, because they always, always, always take the moral high ground.

 Yeah, right.